ICWallis/Stanford-Geothermal-Python-Sessions--Intermediate/README.md

 # Stanford Geothermal Python-Sessons -- Intermediate Advanced

-Open source and licences
+Source control for you, future you, and your team Collaboration using source control and code structure and commenting Unit handling - object names (self-documenting code), Pint, code commenting Open source and licenses
-Colaboration using souce control and code structure and commenting Source control
+Steam tables (both packages)
-Unit handling - object names (self-documenting code), Pint, code commenting Steam tables (both)
+Other specialist packages

 Examples: